-Determination of environmental water requirements is described in MREFTP (2003) (Marne), Doeg and van der Wielen (2007) (Saunders), and VanLaarhoven and van der Wielen (2009) (EMLR) - see further at section 6 on references.
-These environmental water requirements are also summarised in chapter three of the Marne Saunders WAP and chapter two of the EMLR WAP.
+Determination of environmental water requirements is described in Marne River Environmental Flows Technical Panel (2003) (Marne), Doeg and van der Wielen (2007) (Saunders), and VanLaarhoven and van der Wielen (2009) (EMLR).
+These environmental water requirements are summarised in chapter three of the Marne Saunders WAP and chapter two of the EMLR WAP.